simrandulai/Data_projects_TripleTen/Vacation Rental Market/README.md

 ### Process:
 - I first explored, filtered, and cleaned the data.
 - Then I created aggregations and pivot tables to determine the type of properties that should be targeted.
-- I performed calculations, pivot tables and charts to determine occupancy and estimated revenue.
+- I performed calculations, pivot tables and charts to determine occupancy rates and estimated revenue.
 - Lastly I finalized formatting for the client's readability.

 ### Findings: